High-redshift transverse BAO measurements with the SDSS quasar catalog: Main Results

-To constrain the parameters of Equation~(\ref{eq:ajuste}) from the correlation function of our subsample, we employed a Markov Chain Monte Carlo (MCMC) approach using the \texttt{emcee} sampler~\citep{Foreman-Mackey_2013}.
-This method efficiently explores the multidimensional parameter space and provides robust estimates of the posterior distributions.
-The fit is performed over the interval $0.2^\circ < \theta < 3^\circ$, excluding the first data point, whose amplitude corresponds to the non-linear regime.
-The covariance matrix was calculated using Equation~(\ref{eq:cov_matrix}) with $\bar{n} = 1826.3~{\rm sr}^{-1}$ and $f_{\rm sky}=0.12$.
-For comparison, Figure~\ref{fig:source_errors} shows the difference between the error from the theoretical covariance matrix and the shot-noise.
-Clearly, using only the shot-noise would bias the results.
+To constrain the free parameters of equation~(\ref{eq:ajuste}) from the correlation functions of our four selected tomographic shells, we employed a Markov Chain Monte Carlo (MCMC) approach using the \texttt{emcee} sampler~\citep{Foreman-Mackey_2013}, adopting the uniform priors previously defined in Section~\ref{eq:Sanchez_method}.
+This method efficiently explores the multidimensional parameter space and provides robust estimates of the marginalized posterior distributions.
+The fits are performed over the full angular interval $\theta \in [0.0^\circ, 3.0^\circ]$.

-Figures~\ref{fig:space_parameter} and~\ref{fig:best_fit} show, respectively, the marginalized posterior distributions of the free parameters and the best-fit model overlaid with the observed data points.
-From the posterior distribution of the parameter $C$, we obtain $S_{\rm BAO}=0.996$, corresponding to a $3\sigma$ detection, thereby confirming the presence of the BAO signal in our subsample.